Serena Williams keeps US Open hopes alive with battling win over Sloane Stephens

 She got her reward with a break of serve in the sixth game, and another gave the third seed parity on the scoreboard.

-While Williams had improved, Stephens’ level and intensity had dipped dramatically, and she needed to dig in at the start of the decider.
+While Williams had improved, Stephens’ level and intensity had dipped dramatically, and she tried to dig in at the start of the decider.

 She could not do so, though, and Williams, watched from the stands by three-year-old daughter Olympia, began to play better and better as she pulled away to the finish line.